vholley/Simple-Sharpe-Ratio/README.md

 # Simple-Sharpe-Ratio
-A simple example for calculating the Sharpe Ratio
+An example for calculating the Sharpe Ratio of individual stocks

 simple-sharpe_ratio.py contains a process for analyzing stock and benchmark index data, and using them to calculate and plot daily and annualized Sharpe Ratios.